gemc/home/_examples/optical/cherenkov.md

 ## Digitization

-The detector volumes are associated with the `flux` digitization (one of the available GEMC pre-built routines) in `cherenkov.py`.
+The detector volumes are associated with the %%flux%% digitization (one of the available GEMC prebuilt routines) in `cherenkov.py`.

-The identifier is used to distinguish the different detector boxes:
+The %%identifier%% is used to distinguish the different detector boxes:

 ```python
 backplate.digitization = "flux"